denten-books/plain-text/1-metaphor.md

 representation and the underlying material affordances of the medium.
 What you see is not always what you get.
 We are instead confronted with a composite image, which under examination reveals a complex process of transfiguration between the visible sign and the sign at the site of the inscription.
-We observe what looks like a book, where we should also perceive an attempt to sensor and surveil.
+When reading online, for example, we observe what looks like a book, where we should also perceive an attempt to sensor and surveil.
 The simulation is without a referent.
 It bares no resemblance to the material substratum of electronic reading.
 We believe we are handling a book.
 Our ideas about reading and interpretation subsequently rely on that initial physical point of contact with paper.
-But in reading electronically, we are handling something other than print material.
-The resemblance to paper guides intuitions about the possibilities of the medium: the ability to scroll, bookmark, or turn the page.
+But when reading electronically, we are handling something other than print material.
+The resemblance to paper guides our intuitions about the possibilities of the medium: the ability to scroll, bookmark, or turn pages.
 We have far fewer intuitions about the affordances of inscription at the micromolecular level.
-An electric charge crosses the impenetrable oxide barrier to reach the floating gate through quantum tunnelling, by the same physics that sustain main sequence stars like the sun, through thermonuclear fusion [@adams_dying_1997; @pavan_flash_1997; @aaron_flash_2002;
+As we "turn the page" an electric charge crosses the impenetrable oxide barrier to reach the floating gate through quantum tunnelling [@pavan_flash_1997; @aaron_flash_2002; @bez_introduction_2003].
-@bez_introduction_2003; @gasques_nuclear_2005].

-What can be said about the practices of reading and interpretation grounded in such remote physicalities?
+What then can be said about the practices of reading and interpretation grounded in such remote physicalities?
 For now, only that they continue to unfold within the profound alienation from the material conditions of knowledge production.
-Metaphor sustains our inhabitance of digital worlds artificially, by analogy with habituated media.
-The metaphor dulls the discomfort at the point of contact between human and machine.
-It hinders the effort of mastering poetics at the quantum level: the ability to manipulate charges, to draw lattices, to manipulate arrays, and to effect solid states.
-The media ecosystems that we inhabit seem elemental like air or the oceans [@peters_marvelous_2015, 13-52].
-But we should not forget also that the nature of the simulacrum is to replace the notion of the real (natural and organic) with its simulation.
+Metaphor sustains our lives in digital worlds artificially, by analogy with habituated media.
+We already know what to do with paper, the electronic book therefore replicates paper.
+Such metaphors dull the discomfort at the point of contact between human and machine.
+They hinder the effort of mastering poetics at the quantum level: the ability to manipulate charges, to draw lattices, to manipulate arrays, and to affect solid states of being.
+It is tempting to view media ecosystems that host our digital lives as a kind of a natural element "close to water, air, earth, fire, and either" [@peters_marvelous_2015, 13-52] But we should not forget also that computational ecologies are *constructed* environments.
+They are not governed by the laws of physics, in the same sense that oceans are.
+They form a part of a massive *tactical* effort to bring private spaces of inhabitance---think the *Home* folder on your computer, your family photo album, your digital bookmarks---under the purview of governance.
+The simulation encodes political structures that should not be naturalized, lest we succumb to the complacency of technological determinism.
-Computational ecologies are the very definition of social constructivism.
-They form a part of a massive *tactical* effort to govern and to organize in the spaces where not government and organization existed before.
-The photographs that were shared privately in the century prior and the book high

-human activity under the purview of governance and organization.
-And as all is the case with all governance, the

 Despite the formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.
 Instead, we erroneously consign it to the ornamental "formatting" layer of document structure.
 We do so at our peril.
-Unlike passive decorative elements like fleurons (❦ ❧), daggers and pilcrows (†‡¶), box drawings (╝╞╟), and other dingbats (`✇ ❖ ➿ ) the programmatic sign actively molds text to context.  t the maximally blunt limit of its abilities, the formatting layer affects visibility.
+Unlike passive decorative elements like fleurons (❦ ❧), daggers and pilcrows (†‡¶), box drawings (╝╞╟), and other dingbats (`✇ ❖ ➿ ) the programmatic sign actively molds text to context.
+At the maximally blunt limit of its functions, the formatting layer affects visibility.
 For example, it can selectively render some words and sentences on the screen while suppressing others.
 The ability to hide text from view completely or to make it so small as to be illegible affects not just the style but the politics of text.
 Code, in that sense, can determine its audience, privileging certain voices and modes of access over others.
-It is in that sense of attunement that the programmatic sign acquires its non-representational, tactical character.
+It is in that sense of audience selection that the programmatic sign acquires its non-representational, tactical character.
 Stripped of references, resemblances, and designations the programmatic sign commands and controls.

 Unlike figurative language, machine control languages function in the imperative.
 They do not stand for action---they are action.
-More binding than J.L.
-Austin's "speech acts," control codes arrange and regulate.
+Code represents only the exercise of power.
+More binding than the "speech acts" J.L.
+Austin, control codes arrange and regulate.
 The difference between representation and control is one of brute force.
 It lies in the distinction between a restraining order and physical restraint.
 A restraining order *represents* the calling forth of codified power.
-Physical restraints, like the plastic handcuffs widely used in contemporary policing, *enact* the exercise of codified power.
+Physical restraints like handcuffs *enact* the exercise of codified power.
 Like all violence they do not stand for anything.
 Stripped of references, resemblances, and designations, they are in themselves an arrangement and rearrangement of matter.
 The handcuffs contort the body into the shape of submission.
 Absent a body, the restraints draw an empty shape.

 Code acts similarly to shape the word.
 Located somewhere between idea and material, formatting relates content to matter.
 It mediates by imposing structure.
 Think of a paragraph, for example.
 By convention, writers use paragraphs to break up the flow of monolithic thought on a page.
 The paragraph contains information.
-Emptied of content, it simply ceases to exist.
-Can there be an empty paragraph?
+Can we imagine an empty paragraph?
 Can the shape of the paragraph persist outside of the material confines of the page or the screen?
 Can one imagine a paragraph that unfolds spatially not in two dimensions, but in one, along a straight line?
 What about a three dimensional paragraph?
-Could it take shape of a cuboid instead instead of a rectangle?
+Could it take the shape of a cuboid instead instead of a rectangle?
 These questions boggle the mind because the paragraph draws a singular shape.
 It is a textual container of a type.
 Any other shape less or more than the paragraph would go by another name.
 It would constitute another format.
 To imagine something like a one-dimensional paragraph is akin to imagining a flat shoebox.
 A flat shoebox could no longer hold shoes.
 It would contain something else like images of footwear.
 Similarly, a paragraph identifies a particular arrangement of elements.
 It is a box or a data structure of a shape, made to hold words and sentences.
 Like nesting dolls, words and sentences are in themselves data structures that contain further, smaller arrangements of information.
 One could say, what of such arrangements?
 Who cares about paragraphs?
 It is merely one type of a container among many.
 It has only an instrumental function to help get the point across.
 The meat of interpretation lies in the stuff within.
 Words come in other shapes and sizes.
 The outer container is disposable and therefore insignificant.

 Formats could only seem insignificant in the past when they were few and simple.
-The transition between static and dynamic media necessitates renewed attention to form and format.
+The transition between static and dynamic media necessitates renewed attention to the formatting layer of meaning making.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you get.
 The content---all that is contained on a page---shifts beneath the projected image.

-In print, the content can be gleaned from the surface.
+In print, content can be gleaned from the surface.
 There is nothing but surface on a page.
 The screen is a layered surface.
 Sandwiched between panes of glass, liquid crystal moves in response to electrical modulation.
 The ebb and flow of electricity in turn reflects yet another layer of codification, inscribed onto yet other recondite planes of inscription.
 A byte, made up of eight binary bits, holds a letter.
 The string of letters spelling out "hello world" occupies eleven bytes, if you count the space.
 A file in the Portable Document Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
 Encoding accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].

 What is the nature of this "added information?"
 Historically, the added information included machine instructions for viewing and printing text, encoding, or encryption, used for clandestine communication.
-Portable Document Format specifically can also contain features that enable "accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
+The Portable Document Format specifically can also contain features that enable--and I quote the exact specifications here---"accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
 These capabilities operate somewhere between the visible content and stored information.
 More than passive conduits of meaning, electronic texts contain the rules for engagement between authors and their readers.
 In our example, the Portable Document Format encodes among other things ideas about "reading," "authenticity," "fidelity," "preservation," and "authorship."
 Whatever literary theoretical framework the reader brings to the process of interpretation must therefore meet the framework implicit in the electronic text itself.
 Such an encounter happens not on the level of representation or ideology, but on the level of the physical, the phatic, and the imperative,